How to migrate Windows devices from another MDM to Hexnode?

 Before undertaking an MDM migration, it is important to have proper planning.
-This guide will walk you through the detailed procedures involved in migrating your Windows devices from another MDM provider to Hexnode MDM.
+This guide will walk you through the detailed procedures involved in migrating your Windows devices from another MDM provider to Hexnode UEM.

 To be successful in migrating your devices there are a few steps you need to perform: